-It can be seen that in 2021/22, the Food Safety Team significantly increased its delivery of official controls and not only met the Food Standards Agency's Recovery Plan minimum requirements, but the numbers of interventions were almost back to pre-pandemic levels.
+In 2022/23, the Food Safety Team significantly increased its delivery of official controls and not only met the Food Standards Agency's Recovery Plan minimum requirements at every milestone but exceeded the expectations.
+The numbers of interventions completed are also above pre-pandemic levels.